 We’ve learned from the lean-agile community to build success in small, incremental steps rather than one grand leap.
 But with the different needs, design patterns, and timeframes, how is it possible to accomplish building a Smart City in small steps?
 It’s done by leveraging the nature of the internet itself, complete with open standards and open APIs.
 By decoupling every system and eliminating hidden interfaces, we can relieve the pressures of time and technology interdependencies, thereby allowing greater innovation in each separate project while “future proofing” the design decisions.

-We use different materials and architecture to construct buildings with differing purposes (hospitals vs. homes vs. high-rises), but there's a consistency even within these varying buildings for standard electrical and plumbing connections.
+We use different materials and architecture to construct buildings with differing purposes (hospitals vs. homes vs. high-rises), but there’s a consistency even within these varying buildings for standard electrical and plumbing connections.
 Smart City projects can adopt this same design pattern.
-This means that for a parking project, the city can pick the most appropriate communication technology but require that the system be built on open standard protocols that underlie the internet (for example, HTTP, IP, TCP, and MQTT), use data formats such as JSON or XML, and have open APIs.
+This means that for a parking project, the city can pick the most appropriate communication technology while requiring that the system be built on open standard protocols that underlie the internet (for example, HTTP, IP, TCP, and MQTT), use data formats such as JSON or XML, and have open APIs.

 Greater than the sum of the parts

-Instead of a complete Smart City that's decades in the making, city managers can instead look for "low-hanging fruit" or "greatest pain point" and more quickly build a point solution, knowing that it can simply be connected to any future systems in a scalable and secure manner.
-A smart parking system for city streets or a parking garage built using LoRa today can be connected to a city traffic management system built using NBIoT next year, as long as both use open APIs and avoid closed, proprietary solutions including "walled garden" cloud solutions.
+Instead of a complete Smart City that’s decades in the making, city managers can instead look for “low-hanging fruit” or “greatest pain point” and more quickly build a point solution, knowing that it can be easily connected to any future systems in a scalable and secure manner.
+A smart parking system for city streets or a parking garage built using LoRa today can be connected to a city traffic management system built using NBIoT next year, as long as both use open APIs and avoid closed, proprietary solutions including “walled garden” cloud solutions.